Follow Us on Facebook!

 - Michael Lawson, MD, Chief Medical Officer

-- Bridget Brumfield, Director of Clinical Operation
+- Bridget Brumfield, Chief Clinical Officer

 - Soudabeh Nili, Director of WIC (Women, Infants and Children’s Program)